Space-time stationary solutions for the Burgers equation: Optimal action asymptotics and the shape function

 The second part holds since $L$ preserves the Lebesgue measure.
 The third part follows from the first one since the images of paths transformed by $L$ are also paths passing through the $L$-images of configuration points.
 The last part is a consequence of the previous two parts, since the appropriate Galilean transformation sending $(x_0,t_0)$ to $(\bar x_0, t_0)$ and $(x_1,t_1)$ to $(\bar x_1, t_1)$ preserves the Lebesgue measure and the distribution of the Poisson process. \epf

 The next useful property is the sub-additivity of action along any direction: for any velocity $v\in \R$, and any $t,s\geq 0$, we have

 This means that we can apply Kingman's sub-additive ergodic theorem to the function $t\mapsto A^{0,t}(0,vt)$ if we can show that $-\E A^{0,t}(0,vt)$ grows at most linearly in $t$.
 We claim this linear bound in the following proposition: \begin{lem} Let $v\in \R$.
-There exists a constant $C=C(v)>0$ such that for all $t\geq 0$
+There exist constants $C=C(v)>0$ and $t_0>0$ such that for all $t\geq t_0$

 \end{lem} \bpf Lemma~\ref{lem:shear} implies that it is enough to prove this for $v=0$.
 So in this proof we work with $A^t=A^t(0,0)$.

 Let $\gamma:[0,t]\to \R$ be a path realizing $A^t$.
 We have $\gamma(0)=\gamma(t)=0$.
 Let us split up $\R^2$ into unit blocks $B_{i,j}=[i,i+1)\times [j,j+1)$, for $i,j\in \ZZ$.
 We define $\calA$ as the union of all indices $(i,j)$ such that $\gamma$ passes through $B_{i,j}$.
 The set $\calA$ is a lattice animal, i.e., it is a connected set that contains the origin $(0,0)\in\ZZ^2$ (see, e.g.,\cite{Gandolfi-Kesten:MR1258174}).
 Let us introduce the event $E_{n,t} = \{ \#\calA = n\}$.